cpsusie/DotNetVault/DotNetVault/README.md

 # DotNetVault
 Synchronization Library and Static Analysis Tool for C# 8

+DotNetVault takes its inspiration from the synchronization mechanisms provided by Rust language and the Facebook Folly C++ synchronization library.
+These synchronization mechanisms observe that the mutex should own the data they protect.
+You literally cannot access the protected data without first obtaining the lock.
+RAII destroys the lock when it goes out of scope – even if an exception is thrown or early return taken.

+The ubiquity of shared mutable state in Garbage Collected languages like C# can work at cross purposes to thread-safety.
+One approach to thread-safety in such languages is to elimate the use of mutable state.
+Because this is not always possible or even desireable, the synchronization mechanisms employed in C# typically rely on programmer knowledge and discipline.
+DotNetVault uses Disposable Ref Structs together with custom language rules enforced by an integrated Roslyn analyzer to prevent unsynchronized sharing of protected resources.
+Locks cannot be held longer than their scope and, by default, will timeout.
+This enables deadlock-avoidance.

+Try DotNetVault.
+There is a learning curve because it is restrictive about sharing protected resources.
+There are plenty of documents and example projects provided with the source code of this project that can ease you into that learning curve and demonstrate DotNetVault's suitability for use in highly complex concurrent code.
+Armed with the resources that DotNetVault provides, you will be able to approach concurrent programming, including use of shared mutable state, with a high degree of confidence.

 Advantages:

 ​	**Deadlock avoidance**: by default, all locks are timed.
 If the resource has already been obtained or you have accidentally changed the acquisition order of various locks somewhere in the code, you get a *TimeoutException*, allowing you to identify your mistake.
 In addition to being able to base termination of an acquisition attempt on timeout, you can also use a cancellation token to propagate the cancellation request.